 sudo systemctl enable nginx --now

 The default Nginx version works well for most WordPress sites.
-For access to newer features like HTTP/3 or improved TLS performance, see the guide on installing Nginx Mainline on Debian.
+For access to newer features like HTTP/3 or improved TLS performance, review installing Nginx Mainline on Debian.

 Setting Up UFW Firewall for Nginx